The Magi and the Christmas

 the child the next day.
 That would give them a night to stay in Jerusalem and

-have the dream before visiting Jesus in Bethlehem.
+have the dream before visiting Jesus, if Jesus was in Bethlehem.

 Or maybe the journey to the place

-where the star guided them after leaving Herod was not in Bethlehem, but instead was to a
+where the star guided them after leaving Herod was not to Bethlehem, but instead was to a

 place more than a day's ride.
 Then they might have bedded down for the night and